mmistakes/made-mistakes-jekyll/_posts/2013-05-18-spock-captain-kirk-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of Spock and Captain Kirk"
+title: "PaperFaces portrait of Mr. Spock and Captain Kirk"
-description: "PaperFaces portrait of Spock and Captain Kirk drawn with Paper by 53 on an iPad."
+description: "PaperFaces portrait of Mr. Spock and Captain Kirk drawn with Paper by 53 on an iPad."
 image: paperfaces-spock-kirk-star-trek-lg
 thumb: paperfaces-spock-kirk-star-trek-150.jpg
 category: paperfaces